liuhao-cn/fastSHT/README.md

 ## (Recommended) Download and compile with the docker image compatable with both CPU and GPU version

+See https://docs.docker.com/engine/install/ for a docker installation instruction

+With docker installed, use

 ```
 sudo docker pull rectaflex/intel_nvidia_sdk
 ```
+to pull the docker image.

 To enable GPU in a docker container, the Nvidia container runtime is needed, and it can be installed by